Even if your job has you sitting at a desk all day, there are simple, quick exercises you can do in your work space to get the blood flowing.

 Shawn Richardville, fitness instructor at the Parkview Health & Fitness Center, has created a video series of exercise you can do at your desk.
 He’ll show you exactly what to do in order to tone your muscles and burn some calories.
 I think you will find that, by performing these exercises regularly, you will feel stronger, concentrate better, have more energy and maybe even improve your performance at work.

 I’ve included a sample video below.
 You can see the full set of videos on the Parkview Health YouTube channel in a playlist called Desk Exercises.
 Give these desk exercises a try and let me know how it goes!

 From my family to yours, I hope to provide you with timely, useful information that will matter to your family's health.

-In my practice at Parkview Physicians Group -- Family Medicine, Archbold, Ohio, I take care of pregnant women, deliver babies, and care for children and adults of all ages in the office, the hospital and the nursing home.
+In my practice at Parkview Physicians Group -- Family Medicine, Archbold, Ohio, I take care of children and adults of all ages in the office, the hospital and the nursing home.
 I practice in the beautiful small town of Archbold, in Fulton County, Ohio, which my family calls home.
 You may even get to hear from my family from time to time on this page!